apache/airflow/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 services via community providers, or write your own loggers.

-Below we describe the local task logging, the Apache Airflow Community also releases providers for many services (:doc:`apache-airflow-providers:index`) and some of them provide handlers that extend logging capability of Apache Airflow.
-You can see all those providers in :doc:`apache-airflow-providers:core-extensions/logging`.
+Below we describe the local task logging, the Apache Airflow Community also releases providers for many services (:doc:`apache-airflow-providers:index`) and some of them provide handlers that extend the logging capability of Apache Airflow.
+You can see all of these providers in :doc:`apache-airflow-providers:core-extensions/logging`.

 Writing logs Locally
 --------------------

-Users can specify the directory to place log files in ``airflow.cfg`` using ``base_log_folder``.
+You can specify the directory to place log files in ``airflow.cfg`` using ``base_log_folder``.
 By default, logs are placed in the ``AIRFLOW_HOME`` directory.